A creative image of Mining Companies in the Spotlight

 Many of the mining companies referenced in our recent sector report received individual Trust & Like Scores well above 66 – and many got scores well below average, of course.

 One thing that unites many of these industry powerhouses is their longevity.
-Many of the mining companies with a high Trust & Like Score were founded decades ago, indicating a long history and legacy.
+Many of the publicly traded giants with a high Trust & Like Score were founded decades ago, indicating a long history and legacy.
+In addition, each company carries forward traditions of reliability, while adapting to new demands in various industries that depend on raw materials.

 Below we take a look at which of the world’s biggest mining companies topped this year’s list.
-Together they’re helping shape the future of the world’s mining and metals industry.
+Together they’re helping shape the future of the global mining, minerals and metals sector.

-What also unites many of these industry powerhouses is their apparent commitment to more sustainable industry – including responsible sourcing and community engagement.
+What also unites many of these industry powerhouses is their apparent commitment.

 Overview: Founded in 1979 by Italian entrepreneur Bruno Bolfo, Duferco is the world’s leading steel trader with a “hybrid” business model that includes distribution and production activities in over 40 countries.
 The company remains under the leadership of Bolfo and his family and celebrated its 40th anniversary in 2019 by gathering all of its worldwide employees.